AIBlockOfficial/aiblock.dev/README.md

 $ yarn start
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This command will execute "refresh", regenerating all openAPI md files.
+(See package.json scripts)

 ### Build